What Documents Are Needed for a Fiance Visa?

 • Seeing each other would violate a strict and long-standing custom of your culture or social practice

 If you fall into either of the 2 categories above, you should plan to include evidence proving that one of the situations applies to you.
+Individuals who later experience abuse after entering the United States through a fiancé visa and marrying a U.S. citizen may have separate immigration protections available under VAWA.
 Such evidence may include:

 • Letters from religious authorities (priest, rabbi, imam) attesting to the validity of the religious practice